 The three Hamilton businesswomen said “giving up” is not an option and they always are looking at ways to improve their businesses.

 “What works one year may not the next.
-You just constantly have to re-evolve and adjust,” Hite said if something isn’t working, or isn’t working anymore.
+You just constantly have to re-evolve and adjust” if something isn’t working, Hite said.

-Vallandingham uses the term pivot when changing directions.
-Thompson says merge.
+Vallandingham uses the term “pivot” when talking about changing directions.
+Thompson says “merge.”

 Besides having an intestinal fortitude to push on, Thompson said to be successful in anything, “You better have a real strong ‘why.‘”